oshiryaeva/cuba-cli-screenshots/Quick-Start.md

 ### 2. Creating a project

-1. Create a directory for the future project, for example `sales`, and navigate to it in a terminal.
-2. Start CUBA CLI.
+1. Open a terminal and start CUBA CLI.
  ![Start CUBA CLI](https://github.com/cuba-platform/cuba-cli/blob/master/screenshots/1_cuba-cli.png)
-3. Input command `create-app`.
+2. Input command `create-app`.
 You can use tab auto-completion.
  ![Start CUBA CLI](https://github.com/cuba-platform/cuba-cli/blob/master/screenshots/2_cuba-cli.png)
-4. CLI will ask you questions about the project.
+3. CLI will ask you questions about the project.
 If a question implies default answer, you can press enter to accept it.
 You will be asked the following questions:
 * **Project name** – the project name.
+For sample projects CLI generates random names that can be selected by default.
 * **Project namespace** – the namespace which will be used as a prefix for entity names and database tables.
 The namespace can consist of Latin letters only and should be as short as possible.
 * **Platform version** – the platform version used in the project.
 The platform artifacts will be automatically downloaded from the repository on project build.
-Choose `6.8.5`.
+Choose `6.9.0`.
 * **Root package** – the root package of Java classes.
 * **Database** – the SQL database to use.
 Choose `HSQLDB`.
  ![Start CUBA CLI](https://github.com/cuba-platform/cuba-cli/blob/master/screenshots/3_create-app.png)
-4. The empty project will be created in the current directory.
+4. The empty project will be created in a new folder in the current directory.
  ![Start CUBA CLI](https://github.com/cuba-platform/cuba-cli/blob/master/screenshots/4_create-app.png)
-5. Close CLI or open new terminal window.
+5. Close CLI or open new terminal window and navigate to .
 Run `./gradlew assemble`
  ![Start CUBA CLI](https://github.com/cuba-platform/cuba-cli/blob/master/screenshots/5_gradlew-assemble.png)
  ![Start CUBA CLI](https://github.com/cuba-platform/cuba-cli/blob/master/screenshots/6_gradlew-assemble.png)
 6. Run `./gradlew startDb` to start the local HyperSQL server.